rexrainbow/phaser3-rex-notes/docs/docs/texttranslation.md

 ```

 - `lng` : Language to use.
 Will fallback to `'dev'`.
+- `fallbackLng` : Language to use if translations in user language are not available.
+Setting it explicitly to `false` will not trigger to load the fallbackLng at all.
 - `ns` : String or array of namespaces to load.
 Default value is `'translation'`.
 - `debug` : Logs info level to console output.
 Helps finding issues with loading not working.
 Default value is `false`.
 - `resources` : Resources to initialize with.